vonovak/react-navigation-props-mapper/README.md

 export class SomeScreen extends Component {
 ```

-## The problem
+## Motivation

 You're using react-navigation to navigate around you React Native app.
-The [documentation](https://reactnavigation.org/docs/intro/#Passing-params) describes you should use `this.props.navigation.state.params` to access props passed to your screen.
+The [documentation](https://reactnavigation.org/docs/params.html) describes you should use `this.props.navigation.state.params` to access props passed to your screen.
 For example:

 ```js
 render() {